Why Psychologists Study The Duchenne Smile, And What It Means For You

 Duchenne Smile Definition

-The Duchenne smile definition is a bit technical, but we'll break it down for you.
-First, the definition: A Duchenne smile is a natural smile of enjoyment, made by contracting the zygomatic major muscle and the orbicularis oculi muscle.
+The exact definition of the Duchenne smile is a bit technical, but we'll break it down for you.
+A Duchenne smile is a natural smile of enjoyment, made by contracting the zygomatic major muscle and the orbicularis oculi muscle.
+It’s often quite involuntary, and experienced during times of genuine happiness or enjoyment.

 What Does The Duchenne Smile Look Like?